Six Indoor Plants That Are Forgiving

 If you are a person who has been unsuccessful with indoor plants or are just a beginner and want try your hand at growing house plants, you may obtain success with the following listed plants.
-They will not only build your confidence but will forgive your errors.
+All of these plants take little time to keep healthy and in the end they will not only build your confidence but will forgive your errors.

 An old standby that is highly tolerant of slip ups is the spider plant or ribbon plant.
 It is also sometimes called the airplane plants because of its loose cluster of flowers that appear on its long stems, which will later be followed by clusters of leaves.
 The cluster of leaves will develop into little plants, complete with roots ready for planting.
 The spider plant enjoys filtered bright light, heavy soil, and even moisture.
 Although it is very tolerant of household temperatures, it would prefer cooler night temperatures.
 This plant always has a way of looking neat and tidy.

 If you are guilty of killing your plants from over-watering or can never remember the last time you watered your plants than the ponytail palm is the right plant for you.
 This succulent plant, that does not look like a succulent, can be over-watered and then left to dry out till the next watering.
 You see the bottom of the plant has what is called a caudex, this is where the plant stores its water.
 This plant can get to be 15 feet high but makes a good indoor plant because it is an extremely slow grower.
 This very tolerant plant prefers heavy soil with good drainage, dry air and cool nights.
 When grown indoors or outdoors it prefers full sun to light shade.
 When it comes time to re-pot this plant be sure that it is done so the root system is kept in tact.